A Doctor’s View of Senior Living Options Near You

 CCRCs are retirement communities that offer a continuum of support for aging care needs.
 It supports the aging-in-place philosophy of not needing to move as needs change.
 These communities provide the most common senior services on one campus:

 These various levels of housing and care may be arranged on different floors or wings of a single high-rise building or in physically adjacent buildings.
 The emphasis of the CCRC model is to enable residents to avoid having to move facilities.
-The next level of care is down the hall or in the building next door if needs change.
+If needs change, the next level of care is down the hall or in the building next door.

 Deciding How to Choose a Retirement Community